-He put his hand out and asked me to put my hand out.
+He put his hand out and invited me to do the same.
 He began pushing on my hand and I immediately, out of instinct, pushed right back.
 He then put his hand out again, face up.
 I put my hand out, he grabbed it and began to walk away.
 I immediately began to follow.
 These were very similar actions but resulted in two completely different responses.

 In your life, who are you pushing?
 How will you transition to pulling?